shakfu/chuck-max/README.md

 ## Compilation

 All dependencies are included in the repo, and the external is built 'statically' without any non-system dependencies.
+The buildsystem consists of a minimal Makefile frontend with CMake driving the build on the backend.

-Just clone the the repo and then
+Just clone the repo and then:

 ```bash
 cd chuck-max